flameydev/flameydev/README.md

 ❤️ Thanks for stopping by!
 Feel free to check out my projects, and have an awesome day.

-> note: if you follow me for no reason or you spam follow accounts, you will be blocked :(
+> note: if you follow me because you spam follow accounts, you will be blocked :(